CbacaSE/CbacaSE/README.md

 - 👩‍💻 I’m currently expanding my back-end knowledge! #100DEVS

-- 🤜🤛 Lets collaborate on any exciting or automotive projects!
+- 🤜🤛 Lets collaborate on any exciting projects or automotive projects!

 -  👩‍🔧 Fun fact: I used to be an Auto Body & Paint technician for 8 years!